 A computed tomography scan with myelogram, also called CT myelography, is a minimally invasive diagnostic study that combines the comprehensive imaging advantages of myelography and the high resolution of a conventional CT.
 1 Patel DM, Weinberg BD, Hoch MJ.
 CT Myelography: Clinical Indications and Imaging Findings.
 RadioGraphics.
 2020;40(2):470-484. doi: 10.1148/rg.2020190135 The technique involves two basic steps:

-A myelogram consists of injecting a radiographically opaque dye (dye that is picked up by x-ray) into the sac around the nerve roots, which in turn lights up the nerve roots.
+- Injecting a radiographically opaque dye (which is illuminated by x-ray) into the sac around the nerve roots, which in turn lights up the nerve roots

 In This Article: